-HYDRAULIC JIB AND WINCH - The material handling jib and winch consists of a winch and a jib pole that are automatically leveled with the platform.
-Up to 1000 lbs.
-(454 kg) material-handling capacity can be provided at elevated boom angles.
-The winch is hydraulically powered through a self-locking worm gear drive, so a load-holding brake is not required.
+1000 LBS HYDRAULIC JIB AND WINCH - The material handling jib and winch consists of a winch and a jib pole that are automatically leveled with the platform.
+This jib provides 1000 lbs. jib capacity in any boom position.

+The winch is hydraulically powered through a selflocking worm gear drive, so a load-holding brake is not required.
 The winch provides line speeds of 15 to 30 ft. per minute (5 to 9 m per min.).
-Eighty feet (24 m) of 1/2-in.
-(13 mm) diameter polyester rope with a clevis hook is provided.
+One hundred and five feet (32 m) of 7/16-in.
+(11 mm) diameter polyester rope with a clevis hook is provided.

-The 4 in.
-(100 mm) square jib pole hydraulically tilts with 90° of travel relative to the platform, from horizontal to vertical.
-Since the pole is automatically leveled with the platform, there is a total of 200° of jib pole articulation relative to the upper boom.
-The jib pole also hydraulically extends and retracts, providing 16-in.
-(400-mm) travel, from 44 in. to 60 in.
+The 4 in (100 mm) square jib pole hydraulically tilts with 90° of travel relative to the platform, from horizontal to vertical.
+Since the pole is automatically leveled with the platform, there is a total of 190° of jib pole articulation relative to the upper boom.
+The jib pole also hydraulically extends and retracts, providing 16 in.
+(400 mm) travel, from 44 in. to 60 in.
 (1.1 m to 1.5 m).
-The jib-pole assembly also can be rotated to any of three convenient load-lifting positions to accommodate a load.
-The jib pole and winch assemblies can be rotated to a stowed position 180° from the end-hung position, or they can be easily removed when not needed.
+The jib-pole assembly also can be rotated to any of the seven convenient load-lifting positions to accommodate a load.
+The jib pole and winch assemblies can be easily removed when not needed.